 At this point, we were introduced to Latrans, a character Filoni had conceived for this cautionary tale.
 “So this here was a character called Latrans that I was investigating, developing, and it was a Jedi that appeared very fair and seemed very kind and had all the things you’d like to attribute to a Jedi.
 The flowing robes, kind of long, graceful hair, a beautiful alien look.
 But actually…”

 Filoni cut to the next slide, “…it was a bounty hunter in disguise.
 And I had surmised that because Jedi children were very rare and imbued with the Force, there would be people in the galaxy that would want to kidnap them and take them away”.
 In fact, we’ve seen this happen in The Clone Wars’ second season, when bounty hunter Cad Bane was hired to kidnap Force-sensitive children for Darth Sidious, and in Star Wars Rebels.

-Don’t know about you but I’m getting a bit of a Lara Croft vibe from that sketch in the centre.
+I don’t know about you but I get a bit of a Lara Croft vibe from that sketch in the centre.
 Must be the backpack, twin blasters, and long ponytail.
-I wonder if Filoni’s a Tomb Raider fan…
+I wonder if Filoni’s a closet Tomb Raider fan.

 “So”, he continued, “while the town had really recognized that Ahsoka was a potential Jedi and they thought this would be great for the town and make them famous in their little sector, it was also dangerous.
 Because if people intercepted the message to the Jedi, they would come and try to kidnap her.
 And the town, not ever having seen a Jedi, wouldn’t know a Jedi from a non-Jedi”.